-Curated by Canbury and Riverside Association (CARA), this day includes an art class, a display of lockdown photography and literature, a design competition, and live music for visitors in Canbury Gardens, where the boat will be moored, to enjoy.
-Some booking required, all welcome.
+Curated by Canbury and Riverside Association (CARA), this day included an art class, a display of lockdown photography and literature, a design competition, and live music for visitors in Canbury Gardens, where the boat will be moored, to enjoy.

 11.30am-1.30pm Art Class

 An observation-based art class run by teacher Kate Brett.

 A special display of photography and literature made during lockdown.

 The Kingston Academy (TKA) Band share their talent with a performance on the boat for all on the riverside to enjoy.

 Welcoming design competition entries for the revitalisation of the riverside frontage around John Lewis and Kingston Bridge, including a presentation by TKA students and local architects who collaborated on their entry.